Essay

 Presentation

-What is humanity's first religion?
+What was humanity's very first religion?
 How did the concepts of God, sacrifice, salvation, deliverance, prayer, and clergy emerge?
-Why did we move from worshipping female deities to male deities?
-From believing in multiple gods to believing in one God?
+Why did the worship of female deities shift to that of male deities?
+From belief in multiple gods to faith in one God?
 Why is violence often linked to the sacred?
 Why are there multiple religions?
-Who are the founders of the great traditions, and what is their message?
+Who were the founders of the major traditions, and what was their message?
 What are the fundamental similarities and differences between religions?

-From the earliest funeral rituals of prehistoric man to today's great religions, Frédéric Lenoir explores the teeming universe of the sacred.
-One question runs through this book: what are religions for, and why have they accompanied the human adventure since the dawn of time?
+From the earliest funeral rituals of prehistoric humans to the major religions of today, Frédéric Lenoir explores the rich and complex world of the sacred.
+One question runs through this book: what purpose do religions serve, and why have they accompanied humankind since the dawn of time?

 Translations